OcampMaria/Active-Workout-Tracker/README.md

   ## Contributing
   To contribute to this README generator you can create a pull request or email me at mariaocampo0513@gmail.com for more questions.

+  >[This repository] is under exclusive copyright by default.
+[You cannot] use, copy, distribute, or modify without being at risk of take-downs, shake-downs, or litigation.

   - - -
   Copyright &copy; 2020 Maria Ocampo.
 All Rights Reserved.